excellogalihs/arch/README.md

 > cp /etc/xdg/swaync/style.css ~/.config/swaync/style.css
 > ```

-**Why here, before waybar?** Step 28 (waybar) adds a bell-icon module that clicks through to `swaync` — that module is just a thin wrapper around `swaync-client` and does nothing until `swaync` itself is actually running.
+**Why turn this on before waybar?** Step 28 (waybar) adds a bell-icon module that clicks through to `swaync` — that module is just a thin wrapper around `swaync-client` and does nothing until `swaync` itself is actually running.
 Getting it turned on now means it's ready by the time you wire it into the bar.

 ---